Covid-19 and the deadly cold months explain why COVID-19 is fatal during the cold season, and how you can fight another wave of the pandemic.

-It’s still equally crucial to take flu shots to brace yourself against respiratory symptoms during the winter season.
-And combine this action with the COVID-19 health guidelines of wearing a mask and social distancing, amongst others.
+Aside COVID-19 vaccine, it’s still equally crucial to take flu shots to brace yourself against respiratory symptoms during the winter season.
+And combine this action with the COVID-19 health guidelines of wearing a mask and social distancing, among others.

 Bring In More Air From Outside